the-turing-game/the-analysis/README.md

 compunctiously called by Mr. Turing 'the imitation game' is _**deception**_ and the possible strategies of its discovery.

-The presence of a cooperating player that possesses free will and complete information about the current state of the game is an apparent reference point for the analysis of the game as a whole.
+The presence of a cooperating player that possesses free will and complete information about the current state of the game is an apparent reference point for an interrogator and should be used as such in any detailed analysis of the game as a whole.
-## What is it that is being lied about
+## What is it that is being lied about?
 In the original 'parlor game' is played by participants of two sufficiently well defined classes, that have characterisics and behaviours common to the their class ('man' or 'woman').
 These general attributes of a class (of 'men' and 'women') are known to interrogator in the original game but in the modification